Calling a JSON API Using Python (Retrieve Google Place ID)

 api_key = False

-# If you have a Google Places API key, enter it here
+# If you have a real Google API key, place it here

 if api_key is False: